mosip/mimoto/deploy/config-server/README.md

 # Config server

 ## Introduction
-Config server serves all properties required by Inji modules.
+Config server serves all properties required by inji modules.
 This must be installed before any other MOSIP modules.

 ## Pre-requisites
 * `conf-secrets` MOSIP module.